lightscalar/argos-pipeline/README.md

 ARGOS_ROOT/year/month/day/site_name/altitude/maps/...
 ```

-The obliques folder contains all oblique images and videos captured for a given
+The obliques folder contains all "oblique" images and videos captured for a
-site.
-The `images/` directory contains all high resolution images captured at
+given site, typically from a variety of altitudes.
+The `images/` directory
-the given site at the specified altitude.
-The `maps/` directory contains the
+contains all high resolution images captured at the given site at the specified
-high-resolution georeferenced map file, `map.tif`, as well as a
+altitude.
+The `maps/` directory contains the high-resolution georeferenced map
-lower-resolution map called `map_small.jpg`.
-As additional species maps are
+file, `map.tif`, as well as a lower-resolution map called `map_small.jpg`.
+As
-generated for the flight they will be written to the corresponding `maps/`
+additional species maps are generated for the flight they will be written to
-directory.
+the corresponding `maps/` directory.

 As a concrete example, here is the location of the first image taken during the
 St. John's 66 ft flight on 03 August 2018: